ZiadAhmed10/Online-Retail-RFM-Analysis/ANALYTICAL-PROJECT.md

 ## DATASET SAMPLE:
 ![17](https://user-images.githubusercontent.com/121814714/219868596-1c753d69-0a01-418c-b2f6-ba04acf57455.PNG)
 -------------------------------------
-## First of all: Asking some questions in order to gain some insights through answering these questions :
+## First of all: Asking some questions in order to gain some insights about the data through answering these questions :
 - [What is the number of orders and customers in the united kingdom?](#What-is-the-number-of-orders-and-customers-in-the-united-kingdom)
 - [What is the number of orders per each invoice date?](#what-is-the-number-of-orders-per-each-invoice-date)
 - [How many times each stockcode of a product is purchased?](#how-many-times-each-stockcode-of-a-product-is-purchased)